 Bad News:: You need to remove certain ads.
 Yes, you heard me right.
 Don’t panic, I will help you out.

-- Check out the 5 Best Google Ad Placement Tips and adopt them on your blog.
+- Check out these 5 Best Google Ad Placement Tips and adopt them on your blog.
 Do not experiment!

 - Distribute your ads wisely considering the Adsense heat maps.

 - Head over to Gtmetrix, or google page speed insights to evaluate your site speed.
-If required, take necessary steps to increase your site speed, for the ads to load faster.
+If required, take necessary steps to increase site speed, for the ads to load faster.
 No ad impression no revenue.

 - Adopt a highly responsive theme, for the ads to load quickly on mobile devices.